jbjoeburns/CI-CD/Jenkins_Project/JenkinsNotes.md

 ## Running tests when app repo is updated, testing dev then merging dev to main if successful

+1. Go to config on your **Jenkins** job and tick github trigger in build triggers

+![14.png](14.png)

-Make a new job and set it up exactly the same way as the previous job!
+**Make a new job and set it up exactly the same way as the previous job!**

 However, make the following changes.

-1. Go to config on **Jenkins** and tick github trigger in build triggers

-![14.png](14.png)

 2. You also want to add **merge before build** as an additional behaviour, then specify this should merge with **main**.